jsom1/jsom1.github.io/_walkthroughs/Love.md

 ![website]({{https://jsom1.github.io/}}/_images/htb_love_site.png)
 </div>

-I tried to submit credentials such as "1/admin", to no avail.
+I tried to submit obvious credentials such as "admin/admin", to no avail.
 Let's use *dirb* to enumerate directories:

 <div class="img_container">
 ![dirb]({{https://jsom1.github.io/}}/_images/htb_love_dirb.png)
 </div>

 We are not authorized to access most of those directories, but we have access to */admin* and its variations.
 Browsing at *love.htb/admin*, we see a very similar page to the previous one.\\
 This time however, it requires a username instead of an ID.
-We obviously try some common credentials (admin/admin) again, but still without luck.\\
+We once again try some common credentials (admin/admin), but still without luck.\\
 At this point we might be tempted to bruteforce the login with *Hydra*, but it's not necessarily a good idea...
 The chances of success are relatively low, it can take a lot of time depending on the chosen wordlist and it's not very discrete.
 In the worst case (I doubt it's the case here though), it could get our IP address banned.
 So, let's look at the other options we have.